isomerpages/govtech-gobusiness/_FAQ/1d-essentialworkers.md

 #### **16. I am a sole proprietor and have no employees.
 I had previously received the approval of my exemption request.
 Do I still need to submit my personal details via the “Manpower Submission” form?**
 Yes.
 You will still need to submit your details via the form when you receive the notification email to do so.

 #### **17. I run an Employment Agency.
-Would it be my responsibility to register my employees’ details or should companies that hire these contract workers be responsible?**
+Would it be my responsibility to register my employees’ details or should companies that hire these contract employees be responsible?**
-Employment agencies should register the details of all workers under their direct employment regardless of where they are deployed.
+Employment agencies should register the details of all employees under their direct employment regardless of where they are deployed.

 #### **18. I have received the email notification to submit the details of my essential manpower.
 However, my “Manpower Submission” form states that my allotted headcount is “0” or “N/A”.
 What should I do?**
 If your allotted headcount is reflected as “0” or “N/A”, it means that the system is still being updated.
 Please check back in 1 or 2 days to view your allotted headcount.